Supporting your immune system

 So, how can you help your body with immune system support?
 Consider the herb astragalus, which is traditionally regarded as one of the most important immune tonics in Chinese medicine.

 Astragalus: traditionally used to improve the immune defences in Chinese medicine

-In traditional Chinese medicine (TCM), astragalus is traditionally used to enhance immunity, and to help reduce the frequency of common colds and flu.
+In traditional Chinese medicine (TCM), astragalus is used to enhance immunity, and to help reduce the frequency of common colds.
 It’s also traditionally taken to stimulate healthy immune system responses and support the immune system in fighting illness in Western herbal medicine.